Bigstep22/thesis/md/Writeouts/CoChurch-encoded pipeline.md

 toCoCh . unfold h s
 -- Dfn of toCoCh
 ListCoCh out (unfold h s)
--- ehhh, figure this out later.
-Proofs 3-5 of both Church and CoChurch encodings might be involved here...
+-- Unfold invariance (result of CoCh's free theorem) ListCoCh h s
--- And then it's all the same as id :).
+-- Function is the same as id
 -- I believe the proof idea can be found halfway through page 50.
 ```
 CoChurch encoded versions of sum, map (+2), filter odd, and between look like the following: